Sir William Bensley (1802 Indiaman): EIC Voyage #1 (1802–1803)

 Captain Rhode received a letter of marque on 25 July 1803, i.e., shortly before he returned to England.

 EIC Voyage #2 (1804–1805)

 Rhode sailed from Plymouth on 26 February 1804 for Madras and Bengal.
 She reached Madeira on 29 March, and Madras on 27 July.
 She arrived at Calcutta on 3 September.
 Homeward bound she passed Kedgeree on 11 December and arrived at Madras on 12 February 1805.
 She reached St Helena on 20 June, and arrived at her moorings on 11 September.

 EIC Voyage #3 (1806–1807)

 Captain George Hooper received a letter of marque on 21 January 1806.
 He sailed from Portsmouth on 4 March, bound for Madras and Bengal.
 She reached Madras on 27 June and arrived at Calcutta on 12 July.
-Homeward bound, she was at Culpee o 13 December, but did not pass Saugor until 10 January 1807.
+Homeward bound, she was at Culpee on 13 December, but did not pass Saugor until 10 January 1807.
 She reached St Helena on 19 April and arrived at the Downs on 2 July.